 Services and resources of the EOSC Portal are provided and maintained by different providers under a variety of licenses.
 To become a provider we require that:

 - The service is accessible by users outside its original community.

 - The service is described through a common template focused on value proposition and functional capabilities.

 - At least one service instance is running in a production environment available to the user community.

 - Publish Research data is Findable, Accessible, Interoperable and Reusable [reference to FAIR].

 - Release notes and sufficient documentation are available.

 - Helpdesk channels are available for support, bug reporting and requirements gathering.

-Have a look also at the EOSC-hub integration handbook for service providers!
+Take a look at the EOSC-hub integration handbook for service providers